Zhaobo-Wang/CE2DX4_Embedded_System/README.md

-Hello, This repo is showing a project done by myself when I was taking a microprocessor course.
+<font size="6">Hello, This repo is showing a project done by myself when I was taking a microprocessor course.
-You could download the ZIP file, it includes all the codes, reports, and video showing the projects.
+You could download the ZIP file, it includes all the codes, reports, and video showing the projects. </font>

 Here are some Image for preview:
 ![Lidar-Pic-1](https://user-images.githubusercontent.com/65083452/200228451-dc06d99c-3d70-489f-bb9d-e5d65706db28.PNG)